 The Library’s services and collections support teaching, learning and research by staff and students in the Faculty of Agricultural and Environmental Sciences, the School of Dietetics and Human Nutrition, the McGill School of Environment, the Institute of Parasitology, three major research centres, the Morgan Arboretum and the Macdonald Farm.

-The Schulich Library of Science and Engineering supports the teaching, learning and research of the staff and students of the Faculties of Dentistry, Engineering, Medicine and Science.
+The Schulich Library of Physical Sciences, Life Sciences, and Engineering supports the teaching, learning and research of the staff and students of the Faculties of Dentistry, Engineering, Medicine and Science.

 June 30, 2015